-I am sorry that I can’t provide the c++ class to edit for exporting the CSV, by the way I really hope this script will help someone as it did for me!
+I am sorry that I can’t provide the c++ class to edit for exporting the CSV, by the way I really hope this script will help someone!

-I wrote some comments in the code and the use should be really intuitive, but for every doubts please write me and I’ll answer you as soon as I can.
+I wrote some comments in the code and the use should be really intuitive, but for any doubts please write me and I’ll answer you as soon as I can.